xEreax/Sound-Travel/README.md

 # Sound-Travel
 Audio-AR Mobile Navigation System for Unity

-Components contained within the Resources Folder are made or edited by Edwina Asumang.
+Based on public locations at a university campus Components contained within the Resources Folder are made or edited by Edwina Asumang.